dvamosi8/DEMO_python-demoapp/README.md

+# README
+this repo was used to follow https://www.youtube.com/watch?v=qP8kir2GUgo

 # Python Flask - Demo Web Application

 This is a simple Python Flask web application.
 The app provides system information and a realtime monitoring screen with dials showing CPU, memory, IO and process information.